zteoh/choretracker-react-starter/README.md

     }
     ```

-10. Create the function `find_task_name`, which given a `chore`, would return the name of the `task` associated with the `chore`.

-11. Update your `showChores` function so that you would show the name of the child and task instead of the id.
+10. Update your `showChores` function so that you would show the name of the child instead of the id.
 Hint: In order to call a function defined in the class, you should use `this.<functionName>(<parameter>)`

+11. Now, do the same for `task` such that users would be able to see the name of the task instead of the id.

 12. Now your page should look like this.
 TODO: insert image